The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - As believers, our Goodness sets us apart from the world and glorifies God.
 1 Peter 2:11-12

-When the world desires to bend the truth, you will be led to be good and do the right thing because it is the right thing to do.
-Even in those moments when nobody is around and you could get away with it; do good, it’s the right and Godly thing to do.
+When the world desires to bend the truth, you will be led to do the right thing because it is the right thing to do.
+Even in those moments when nobody is around and you could get away with it; do good, it’s the right thing to do.
 It's goodness in action.

 Faith / Faithfulness - The word faith in Galatians 5:22 is a dual word, faith and faithfulness